“Rangoli is like a life; where everything you have to do is connect the appropriate points to make them perfect.”

 In ancient times, Rangoli has been one of the most important ornaments or adornments, but it has not lost its beauty even in current times.
 These customary enhancements continue to be utilized in India during different festivals and important events like weddings, birth celebrations, etc. Although Rangoli production is a popular art in India, it is a custom that is most prominent in Maharashtra.
 At the Diwali Festival, individuals create different kinds of geometric shapes between which oil lights are placed (diyas).

 In the Hindu month of Margashirsha, generally between December and January, Goddess Andal worshipped Lord Tirumala to marry and was granted her request.
-So majority of the females waked up early in the morning in this month to worship Lord Tirumala and draw Rangoli before their house to be a nice husband.
-In the famous Indian epic Ramayana the importance of Rangoli is also emphasized.
+So the majority of the females woke up early in the morning this month to worship Lord Tirumala and draw Rangoli before their house to be nice husbands.
+In the famous Indian epic Ramayana, the importance of Rangoli is also emphasized.
 During the debate episode regarding Dess Sita’s wedding pavilion, the value of Rangoli is emphasized.

 BY- NAMRATA AHUJA